People often ask us what’s our favorite destination in the world or what’s the most beautiful place we have been to…

 38. Burj Khalifa, Dubai

-I was a bit skeptical about visiting Dubai as it seemed so artificial.
+I was a bit skeptical about visiting Dubai with kids as it seemed such an artificial city.
 In a way, it is.
 But you just have to admire the vision of the people who turned a small village in the desert into the world metropole that Dubai is today!

 There is so much to see and do in Dubai, but Burj Khalifa – the tallest building in the world – is definitely not to be missed.
 It’s hard to imagine how a building of 828 m (2,717 ft) looks like until you stand right under it and look up.
 Dazzling!